sudara/basic-macos-keychain-action/README.md

 | --------------- | ---------------------------- |
 | `keychain-path` | Path to the created keychain |

-This path is later used for cleanup and can additionally be used to specify for signing.
+This path can specified for signing and is later used for cleanup.

 ## Motivation

 Pamplejuce has used [apple-actions/import-codesign-certs](https://github.com/Apple-Actions/import-codesign-certs) for the last years.

-It's served us well, but has a few issues:
+It's served us well, but I wanted something

+- Well-maintained
-- Is not well-maintained
+- Tested
-- It does not clean up after itself
+- Cleans up after itself
-- It does not work well on self-hosted runners
+- Works well on self-hosted runners
-- It does not provide an output
+- Provides a named keychain output to use for signing
-- Is "heavy weight" vs. an easy to understand composite action
+- Is a lightweight and easy to understand composite action

 This actions solves the above.

-You could also include what you see in the yml in your own workflow manually.
+You could also just include what you see in the yml in your own workflow manually.
 It's encapsulated here for ease of use, to avoid messy additional scripts or long yml files.

 ## Releasing